sequana/sequana_pipetools/README.rst

 change Sequana, the pipelines are less likely to break.
 Similarly, if we update a tool used by all the pipelines, there is less chances to break Sequana itself.
-Currently, this package provide completion for all the pipelines, metadata (:mod:`info` module), common options to include in the user interface, and helper functions.
+Currently, this package provide completion for all the pipelines, metadata, common options to include in the user interface, and helper functions.

 What is Sequana ?